Hyperfine, Inc. (HYPR): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2020 FDA 510(k) clearance for Swoop™ Portable MR Imaging System Marked the official entry into the US market, validating the technology for clinical use at the point of care.
+2020 FDA 510(k) clearance for Swoop™ Portable MR Imaging System Validated the technology for clinical use, marking the official entry into the U.S. market.

 Hyperfine, Inc. (HYPR) Ownership Structure